 Mexico accepts tourists all over the world and there is no requirement for a COVID test upon entry (for now).
 Mexico measures the COVID situation in every state and assigns a color according to the number of COVID cases and their intensity.
 Green (safe), yellow (moderate), orange (limited), and red (total lockdown).

-As of 24 Feb, the state of Oaxaca is currently in orange.
 If you want to know more about my experience traveling in Puerto Escondido during COVID, click here.

 The best things to do in Puerto Escondido, Mexico